stefantalpalaru/transmission-og/README.md

 ## Packaging

 A 64-bit Windows installer is provided for each release.
+It has no external dependencies.
+All installed binaries are statically linked and [reproducible](https://reproducible-builds.org/).
+The GTK+ client was chosen over the Qt one, because it has more features.

 Gentoo Linux users need to use an overlay: